bluesillybeard/bluesillybeard/README.md

-After the sumer of 2020 during my 10th grade year, I got into an intermediate (college level) Java programming class where I learned object-oriented programming, as well as several other items such as Arrays, Switch statements (well, I learned that on my own), etc. I have a great many projects I want to create using Java, as you'll see later.
+After the sumer of 2020 during my 10th grade year, I got into an intermediate (college level) Java programming class where I learned object-oriented programming, as well as several other items such as Arrays, Switch statements (well, I learned that on my own), etc.

 During my 10th grade year, I messed around with C# and Unity, which didn't get very far (I literally couldn't figure out movement at all).
 Much later in the year, I started messing with C++, and learned that it is a very matured language.
-I would probably prefer it to Java, but VSCode isn't smart enough to update CMakeLists, so literally every single new file I add I have to add it to that. (that's actually why I perfer Java).
+I would probably prefer it to Java, but VSCode isn't smart enough to update CMakeLists, so literally every single new file I add I have to add it to that. (that's actually why I perfer C#/Java).

+In 2021-2022 I was getting sick of Java's terrible generics and the rediculously slow nature of Intellij IDEA, so in january 2021 I decided to completely switch to using C# as my bread and butter.
+That means converting many of my ongoing projects to C# from Java, which is definitely going to take a while.

 I am working with:
--LightWeight Java Game Library (LWJGL)
--OpenGL(the LWJGL Binding)
+-OpenTK (OpenGL and Vulcan bindings for C#)
--JavaFX and Swing(They aren't preffereable though) -Fabric and Forge (Minecraft Modding Platforms)
+-Fabric and Forge (Minecraft Modding Platforms) -Raylib (graphics library)

-I use Intellij IDEA for basically everything Java, VSCode for smaller Python projects
+I use Intellij IDEA for everything in Java, and VSCode for everything else.